ychang49265/precourse-unit-1/README.md

 If this is challenging, don't be worried!
 Getting used to the challenge will be a great asset to you throughout the Codesmith program and your entire development career.

 ## What OS should I be using?
-- If you're using Mac OSX, you're going to be okay.
+- If you're using Mac OS, you're going to be okay.
 We use macs here, too!
 - Linux users, you have nothing to fear either.
 - If you're using Windows, we recommend installing Ubuntu and learning how to use linux and unix commands.
 Follow [this link](http://www.ubuntu.com/download/desktop).
 You don't have to pay for it!
 Follow the installation guide, Learn how to install software with your terminal, and you'll be on your way to linux mastery.